JohnSnowLabs/spark-nlp-workshop/README.md

-# Spark-NLP Workshop
+# Spark NLP Workshop

-Showcasing notebooks and codes of how to use Spark-NLP in Python and Scala.
+Showcasing notebooks and codes of how to use Spark NLP in Python and Scala.

 ## Table of contents